 - Crop damage

 - Irrigation interference

-Western Spirit LLC and RETA will engage a certified independent appraisal firm to determine the fair market value per acre based on a market data study, which analyzes recent arms-length sales in a given county, across similar types of land-use, such as dry cropland, irrigated cropland, or pasture.
+Western Spirit Transmission LLC will engage a certified independent appraisal firm to determine each easement’s fair market value per acre based on a market data study, which will analyze recent arms-length sales in the area for similar types of land.

 Representatives are available to begin discussion of compensation for easements with affected landowners.
 A portion of the compensation for easements will begin as soon as landowners sign an easement agreement, and remaining payments will have been paid by the time construction has commenced, with the exception of any annual structure payments or damages payments, which may be paid thereafter.

 Right-of-way acquisition for a project of this size and located in the State of New Mexico involves both private and State Trust lands; however, the majority of our route passes primarily through private land.